BindBC/bindbc-sdl/README.md

 Following are the supported versions of each SDL library and the corresponding version IDs to pass to the compiler.

+__NOTE:__ Beginning with SDL 2.0.10, all releases have even numbered (2.0.12, 2.0.14, etc.).
+Odd number versions beginning with 2.0.11 are development versions, which are not supported by `bindbc-sdl`.

 | Library & Version  | Version ID       |
 |--------------------|------------------|
 |SDL 2.0.0           | Default          |